-Tips for Writing Thank You Emails to Employees
+Tips for Writing Appreciation Emails to Employees

 The tone of this email should be informal.
-You may consider a semi-formal tone is some cases.
+You may consider a semi-formal tone in some cases.
 However, an informal tone will drive the point home.
 The employee will feel more connected to you and the company because an informal email would sound more personal and less official.
 The employee will feel more like a part of the company, like someone that really matters to the success of the organization.

 Your subject line in the thank you email should be short and clear.
 Simply, “Thank You” is an ideal example.
 You may use others like “Well Done Mike!” or “You’re Deeply Appreciated”.
 As mentioned above, keep it informal.

-Thank Your Employees Professionally
+Appreciate Your Employees Professionally

 Yes, it is informal, but it should still be “professionally informal”.
 This means that you are to use appropriate language, proper grammar, avoid typographical errors, and avoid unnecessary comments or inappropriate jokes.

-Be Concise When You Thank Your Employees
+Be Concise When You Appreciate Your Employees

 You do not have to write a thesis of what the employee has done.
 You may want to mention the specific outstanding thing(s) he or she has done to warrant the thank you email.
 Or in the case of a general thank you email for doing one's duty, just mention the fact that the employee is highly valued and appreciated as a member of the staff of the company.

-Be Early When You Thank Your Employees
+Be Early When You Appreciate Your Employees

 When an employee does something remarkable that requires your appreciation, do not delay in showing your gratitude.
-Send a thank you email to your employee early when the event is still fresh.
+Send a thank-you email to your employee early when the event is still fresh.
 By doing this, your thank you email will register better in the mind of the employee.
 However, it is better that you send the email late than never.
 So if you forgot and suddenly remember after a long while, still do go ahead and send that thank you email to the deserving employee.